 The Learning Enrichment Center (LEC) facilitates academic accommodations for students with disabilities.
-A learning disability is a condition of presumed neurological dysfunction, which may exist with other disabling conditions.

-Students seeking an accommodation for a disability must forward documentation of the disability to the LEC Director or designee.
-If previous records do not exist, the student is required to obtain an assessment or other documentation to verify his/her status as a disabled student.
-LEC staff will then request any related educational records, assess the effects of the disability on standard classroom procedures, and discuss appropriate accommodations with the student.
-The LEC will determine whether a student is entitled to accommodation information to specific faculty each semester.
-The LEC will send a memo to the designated faculty noting any approved accommodation(s) (but not the disability).
-Each student with an approved accommodation and each faculty member with a student who needs accommodation is asked to interact with each other to discuss the approved accommodations and to finalize mutually agreeable plans for implementing the approved accommodations.
+Students seeking an accommodation for a disability must forward documentation of the disability to the LEC Director or Associate Director.
+If previous records do not exist, the student is required to obtain an assessment or other documentation to verify his/her status as a student with a disability.
+The LEC Director or Associate Director will determine whether a student is entitled to accommodations based on careful review of the student's application, documentation from a qualified professional, and the interactive interview with the student.
+Once the application for accommodations is completed and approved, the student will sign a Semester Request for Accommodations which authorizes the LEC to send an Accommodation Memo to faculty.
+Each student with an approved accommodation and each faculty member with a student who needs accommodation, must interact with each other to discuss the approved accommodations and to finalize mutually agreeable plans for implementing the approved accommodations.